sammccauley117/daily-coding-problem/README.md

 **Python Score**: 4ms (83rd percentile)<br>

 Given an integer, write a function to determine if it is a power of two.

+## Problem 15
+**Name**: Gray Code<br>
+**Difficulty**: Medium<br>
+**Source**: LeetCode<br>

+The gray code is a binary numeral system where two successive values differ in only one bit.
+Given a non-negative integer n representing the total number of bits in the code, print the sequence of gray code.
+A gray code sequence must begin with 0.